pbaronti/Parent/README.md

 - Timestamp: this time is gathered from the smartphone clock
 - The current button label

-This information is stored in file `buttonsPressed.log`: please refer to the [steplogger Logging mechanism](#steplogger-logging-mechanism) section for information about the logs.
+This information is stored in file `buttonsPressed.log`: please refer to the [steplogger logging mechanism](#steplogger-logging-mechanism) section for information about the logs.

 ### How to start a new measurement session